cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 be fully tested.
 And, of course, it is unlikely that whatever they are working on right now is directly related to what is being verified by the verification team.
-If a bug is discovered, developers need to make the mother of all context switches to find and fix it.
+If a bug is discovered, developers need to make the mother of all mental context switches to find and fix the bug.
 Not at all good.

 My manager then proclaimed "We need to bring this time, the time from development to verification and release, down from a few months to a few hours."